ionathanch/pi-forall/INSTALL.md

 These are instructions on how to install and verify the supplementary material, either locally or using the paper artifact.
-The artifact is a QEMU virtual machine image with only necessary prerequisites installed, and is approximately 2 GB, but may grow up to 12 GB if modified (say, by installing GHC).
+The artifact is a QEMU virtual machine image with only necessary dependencies installed, and is approximately 2 GB, but may grow up to 12 GB if modified (say, by installing GHC).
 The virtual machine may use up to 2 GB of memory only following these instructions.
-The instructions are also labelled with "[Artifact only]" iff using the VM, and "[No artifact]" iff running locally, which assumes that Coq, Agda, and GHCup are installed.
+The instructions are also labelled with "[Artifact only]" iff using the VM, and "[No artifact]" iff running locally, which requires Coq, Agda, GHC, and other dependencies to be installed.

 0. [Artifact only] Install [QEMU](https://www.qemu.org/download/)
    * On Windows, virtualization needs to be enabled: